tt-rss/tt-rss.github.io/docs/Plugins.md

-Tiny Tiny RSS supports many kinds of plugins: social plugins which share articles to various sites, article filter plugins which mangle feed-provided data on import (for example, inlining images or extracting full article-text using Readability), hotkey plugins which alter the way keyboard shortcuts work, etc.
+Tiny Tiny RSS supports many kinds of plugins: social plugins which share articles to various sites, article filter plugins which mangle feed-provided data on import (for example, inlining images or extracting full article text using Readability), hotkey plugins which alter the way keyboard shortcuts work, etc.